Group Therapy

 - Feel more connected at Brandeis

 All BCC therapy groups are 45-minutes long and are offered in-person.
 Groups are open to both undergrads and grad students unless noted.
-Group details for Fall 2024 are being finalized, and some group schedules are based on student interest/availability.
-Please continue to check the list below, and if you are interested in a group with day/time TBD, please reach out to the clinician.
-If you are interested in joining a group, please register!
+Group details for Fall 2025 are being finalized, and more information will be available later in the summer.

 Expand All